The Monthly Business Services Indicators

 The Leading and Coincidental Composite Indices Curve for this business cycle’s indicator system is shown in Figure 2.

-The CCCIS has been directly affected by the pandemic, having fallen from its peak of 0.5669 Standard Deviations in August 2020, and turned negative starting in June 2021, reaching its lowest of -0.3014 Standard Deviations in April 2022.
-It then began to recover and reached a positive value of 0.0259 Standard Deviations in April of the current year (2023).
-It is predicted to continue rising to a positive value of 0.2527 Standard Deviations by October of this year.
+The CCCIS has been directly affected by the pandemic, having fallen from its peak of 0.6421 Standard Deviations in September 2020, and turned negative starting in June 2021, reaching its lowest of -0.9906 Standard Deviations in September 2022.
+It then began to recover and reached a positive value of 0.0144 Standard Deviations in August 2023 and continued to rise to 1.4369 Standard Deviations in July 2024.
+It is predicted to continue rising to a positive value of 2.0388 Standard Deviations by January 2025.
+Although the growth rate is expected to ease in Q4 this year, it’s still certain that the Commercial Service Industry is poised for a sustainable and robust recovery.
 (See Figure 1 above and the attached appendix)

 Figure 2.
 Leading and Coincidental Cyclical Composite Index for the Service Industry